Skip to content

 • Locate or develop a sense of safety within yourself.

-• Understand the values and functions of intense emotions, and honour them.
+• Understand the values and functions of intense emotions, and honor them.

 • Dance with impermanence in life: Knowing that pain is inevitable in life and that it is human to be thrown off course sometimes.
 When that happens, rest in faith that you will be able to bounce back.